 There was in deed a beautiful book to be found (even in three languages), and everyone was happy ... - but at the same time an idea had come into my head: Like my daughter, there are people travelling to other countries every day, taking part in some exchange program or visiting the country as tourists.
 Others are working for a company or an NGO for a couple of months or years, and some are going to stay forever.
 And some of these people may be blessed with a spouse and children and find themselves within a family that speaks two or more languages - and that family is in need of exactly what our daughter had put into her travel luggage: bilingual picture books ...

-That idea has now become reality: After "Sleep Tight, Little Wolf", which was published in more than 60 languages, the second multilingual picture book, "The Wild Swans" has appeared (in 30 languages).
-And more books are being prepared ...
+That idea has now become reality: After "Sleep Tight, Little Wolf", which was published in more than 60 languages, two more multilingual picture books, "The Wild Swans" and "My Most Beautiful Dream" have been published.
+And more are being prepared ...

 It is a challenge in its own right to handle so many languages and feed them into individual books.
-Giving the option to combine any of the available languages with any other available language is an outright mind-boggling task - which could only be made possible with heavy IT support.
+Giving the option to buy any possible language combination is an outright mind-boggling task - which could only be made possible with heavy IT support.

 For those who want to go into the details, I present the formula which my friend Martin Andler, a distinguished university professor in mathematics, marked down on a napkin, when I first talked to him about the project in a little restaurant on Boulevard Montparnasse in Paris.
 Apparently it can be used to determine the number of possible combinations:

 I must admit I still don't really understand the formula, but the take away message is: the 60 languages the "Little Wolf" has been translated into – combined with one another – make for 3540 possible books!